 - Students should never give out identifying information such as home address, school name, or telephone number to others on the Internet or by email, including in a public message such as chat windows or newsgroups.
-If a person asks for such personal information, students must have approval of their parent or quardian before providing the information. - Students should not post photographs of themselves or others on social media or on websites that are available to the public. - Students should not arrange a face-to-face meeting with someone they "meet" on the Internet or by email without parental/guardian permission.
+If a person asks for such personal information, students must have approval of their parent or guardian before providing the information. - Students should not post photographs of themselves or others on social media or on websites that are available to the public. - Students should not arrange a face-to-face meeting with someone they "meet" on the Internet or by email without parental/guardian permission.
 If a meeting is arranged, the meeting must be in a public place and the student's parent/guardian must attend. - Students should not respond to messages that are suggestive, obscene, belligerent, threatening, or make a student feel uncomfortable.
 If a student receives such a message, he or she should provide a copy of the message to his or her parent or guardian immediately.
 If the message requires school action (e.g., bullying) the student's parent should provide a copy to Prentice administration.

-Prentice recommends that parents/guardians read and follow the U.S Department of Justice Guidelines for Parents/Guardians on Internet Safety located at:
+Prentice recommends that parents/guardians follow the U.S Department of Justice Online Safety for Children at www.ojp.gov/feature/internet-safety/online-safety-youth.

-https://www.justice.gov/criminal-ceos/children-internet-safety